Theming

 @content

-Processes content containing variables from Magento so variables, block and widgets are working.
+Processes content containing variables from Magento so that variables, blocks, and widgets are working.

 @content($page->content)